Zettlr/zettlr-docs/docs/en/core/snippets.md

 After you have made changes to the snippet, make sure to click "Save" or press <kbd>Cmd/Ctrl</kbd>+<kbd>S</kbd> to persist your changes.
 To rename a snippet, simply type the new name into the name text field above the snippet editor and click the button.

+!!! note

-> Note that your snippet name can only contain the letters A to Z, numbers, hyphens, and underscores.
+    Your snippet name can only contain the letters A to Z, numbers, hyphens, and underscores.
 This is because the snippet name will be used for the autocompletion in the editor.
 If you type other letters, they will be replaced with a hyphen.

 Your snippets are actually files which reside in a directory within your application data.
 Please refer to [the installation manual](../getting-started/setup.md) for the precise location of this folder.
 The snippet files always follow the pattern `<name>.tpl.md`, where `<name>` refers to the name you give to the snippets within the GUI.
 This can be useful for backup or sharing purposes.